tattali/FullCalendarBundle/doc/doctrine-crud.md

 }
 ```

-Now when we click on an event it show the `showAction()` that contains an edit and delete link
+Now in the calendar when we click on an event it show the `showAction()` that contains an edit and delete link

 And when you create a new `Booking` (or your custom entity name) it appear on the calendar